EPAM-JS-Competency-center/azure-development-course-initial/docs/03-working-with-serverless-api/03-serverless-framework.md

+---
+sidebar_position: 3
+---

-# Working with Serveless framework
+# Working with Serverless framework

 Azure Functions core tools is a great set of tools for efficient and convenient work with Azure Functions.
 Typically, its functionality covers most needs when developing web applications.
 However, in some cases, especially in large projects and teams, an additional tool may be needed to effectively develop the application, which would add an additional level of abstraction and thus facilitate communication and understanding of the application's infrastructure between different developers and teams, implementing the principle of Infrastructure as Code (IaC).
 One popular tool for this purpose in Azure Functions is the Serverless framework.
 The main advantages of this framework over Azure Functions core tools are such: